Opatanol Eye Drops: Using Olopatadine for Allergic Conjunctivitis

 - Swelling of the conjunctiva (chemosis)

 This condition affects the majority of hay fever sufferers.
-For a broader overview of all hay fever treatments, see our guide to hay fever: is treatment needed?
+For a broader overview of all hay fever treatments, see our Hay Fever Treatment Guide.

 Types of Conjunctivitis: Why Diagnosis Matters